kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/async_class.md

 ✖ Did you forgot a ']' to match the `[` token? - start: 3, end: 8
 ✖ 'try' expected - start: 3, end: 8
 ✖ Expected a `;` - start: 15, end: 21
-✖ The parser expected to find a '}' to match the '{' token here - start: 21, end: 21

 ```